Articles

 Department of Large Animal Clinical Sciences, College of Veterinary Medicine, Texas A&M University

-and several breed registries in the United States have adopted many of these newly-found
+registries in the United States have adopted many of these newly-found techniques.

 Cytologic evaluation of the uterus involves the collection and interpretation of cells lining the uterus